learnables/learn2learn/docs/tutorials/task_transform_tutorial/transform_tutorial.md

 ## MetaDataset - A wrapper for fast indexing of samples.

 At a high level, `MetaDataset` is a wrapper that enables fast indexing of samples of a given class in a dataset.
-The motivation behind building is to decrease the $\mathcal{O}(n)$ time to $\mathcal{O}(1)$ everytime we iterate over a dataset to generate tasks.
+The motivation behind building is to decrease the \(\mathcal{O}(n)\) time to \(\mathcal{O}(1)\) everytime we iterate over a dataset to generate tasks.
 Naturally, the time saved increases as the dataset size keeps on increasing.

 >**Note** : The input dataset needs to be iterable.